s-thom/uni-16A-316-Pathfinding/REPORT.md

 ## Program Design

+The `expand-<algorithm>` functions hold the differences between the algorithms.
+While DFS and BFS just add to the list, A* requires a bit more calculation.
+It uses insertion sort to order the open list in the sequence to expand.

+`find-next-steps` creates the states around the one being expanded, and, if a goal is given, calculates the heuristic needed for the A* algorithm.
+This is used by the `expand-<x>` functions to get the states to add to the list.
+I had to be careful, as the `map` function returned `nil` if the state shouldn't be added.

+Everything was run by, well, `run`, which deals with starting, looping, and finishing the program.
+This function is passed an `expand-<x>` function to use, which determines which algorithm is used.

 I decided to use a closed list to hold the states that had been expanded instead of modifying the map data itself.
-I found it much easier to prepend the expanded state to the list than have to modify the matrix of the map and have to deal with the overhead with that.
+This saved me having to modify the matrix of the map and have to deal with the overhead of that.
 It did mean that I had to check for a state's existence in the closed list, but overall made very little difference to the program.

 However, not modifying the matrix lead to a small challenge when printing the completed map out at the end.
 Instead of being able to just dump it out, I had to go through each position of the matrix and see if that position was in the closed list.